 Begin Divorce: Your Goals for Your Future

-Before you file for divorce, you need to think about what you want your life to look like after you are divorced.
+Before you file for divorce, you need to think about what you want your life to look like after divorce.

-It is important to think about this as early on as you can, ideally before you begin any divorce proceedings.
-You should be realistic, but do identify what is truly important for you.
+It is essential to think about this as early as possible, ideally before you begin any divorce proceedings.
+You should be realistic but identify what is truly important for you.